gmdfalk/image-filter/README.md

     double - Doubles the size of the image. average - Smoothes out the image by averaging the 8 neighbors of a pixel. median - Same thing as average but using a median.
 Likely gives better results.

-    TODO:
-    1. Use colorsys to add HLS, HSV, YIQ compatibility and customization (satu- ration, intensity, lightness)
-    2. Write testcases
-    3. Add file type conversion
-    4. Add command line arguments
-    5. Add resizing and thumbnail methods
-    6. Use gaussian kernel for average() instead of averaging.
-        Also source out the neighborhood stuff to a separate method.
-    7. Make the write method optional.